streamingfast/hivemapper-fleet-management/fleet-features-tests.md

 you are the fleet manager, and you'll now see a lock dashcam toggle.
 Expected behaviour is that you'll be able to lock the dashcam.
 You'll also notice that next to the Dashcam ID line, a small lock icon to signify that this dashcam has been locked.
-It is possible that you'll receive an error about the "shared secret".
-If this happens, then you must close the application and try again as the shared secret for authentication has become too old to be used.
+It is possible that you'll see an error saying that you must refresh your connection to see the Lock Dashcam toggle.
+This happens when the session from Phantom has become too old.
+Simply press Refresh and re-authenticate with Phantom.

 7) Disconnect from dashcam and reconnect using the driver account added in Task 2